Laura Pigossi: 2023–2024: Pan American gold, WTA 125 titles

-Pigossi started the 2024 season with a first-round singles loss at the Canberra International.
-In doubles, Pigossi partnered with Alexandra Eala and advanced to the semifinals where they lost in straight sets.
+Pigossi started the 2024 season with a first-round loss at the Canberra International.
+In doubles, she partnered with Alexandra Eala and advanced to the semifinals where they lost in straight sets.
 She reached her second WTA 125 doubles final in San Luis Potosí with Polish partner Katarzyna Piter, but they withdrew on the day of the final due to Pigossi’s knee injury.
 At the Copa Colsanitas, Pigossi won her opening match against fifth seed Nadia Podoroska, before losing her next match to Irina Bara.
 She claimed her ninth ITF title at the W50 event in Pretoria, South Africa, defeating Hanne Vandewinkel in the final.

 During the Billie Jean King Cup (BJK Cup) qualifier against Germany in São Paulo in April 2024, Pigossi lost a three-set battle to Tatjana Maria, and withdrew from the following day’s match against Laura Siegemund due to pain.
 In May, she made her debut at the French Open, after qualifying for the main draw.
 At the Olympics, she was defeated in her opening match by Ukrainian Dayana Yastremska.
-In front of her home crowd, Pigossi won the W75 São Paulo tournament.
+In front of her home crowd, Pigossi won the singles title of the W75 São Paulo tournament.

 In November at the BJK Cup tie between Brazil and Argentina, Pigossi fell in three sets to Solana Sierra.
 She also lost her second match to Jazmín Ortenzi.
 Partnering Maja Chwalińska, Pigossi won the doubles title at the WTA 125 MundoTenis Open in December, defeating Nicole Fossa Huergo and Valeriya Strakhova in the final.
-This was her last tournament in the 2024 season and also the first time she won a WTA 125 doubles title, her biggest achievement in doubles to date.
+This was her last tournament in the 2024 season and the first WTA 125 doubles title, her biggest achievement in doubles to date.